vectordotdev/vector/website/docs/setup/deployment/roles/service.md

 ### Performance Tuning

-Vector is designed, by default, to [take full advantage of all system resources][docs.performance], which is usually preferred in the service role.
+Vector is designed, by default, to [take full advantage of all system resources][pages.index#performance], which is usually preferred in the service role.
 As a result, there is nothing special you need to do to improve performance.